2020 Summer URAP deadline: Monday, April 20, 2020

 URAP applications are written and submitted by Faculty Mentors, not by students.
-Faculty in any school and at any stage of their career are eligible to apply.
-However, the program gives preference to faculty who would not otherwise have any ability to hire undergraduate RAs.
+Faculty in any school and at any stage of their career are eligible to apply, but they must be returning to Northwestern the following academic year.
+Additionally, the program gives preference to faculty who would not otherwise have any ability to hire undergraduate RAs.
 Senior faculty and faculty in disciplines where RAs can conceivable be funded in other ways (e.g. through REUs or lab accounts) are therefore expected to discuss in detail in their application why they can only fund an RA through URAP.
 If you have any questions about your eligibility for a URAP grant, please contact URAP Coordinator before you apply.

 - Full-time Northwestern University teaching faculty

 - Non-tenure track faculty who are teaching this year are eligible, and strongly encouraged to apply, if they will be at Northwestern the following year

 - Teaching postdocs are eligible, and strongly encouraged to apply.
 Post-docs on two year fellowships can only apply for a Summer or AY URAP in their first year.

 Ineligible Applicants: URAP fosters long-term mentoring relationships between faculty and students, therefore faculty are only eligible to apply if they will still be on their campus the academic year after they hold a URAP.

 - Emeritus faculty, faculty retiring or leaving Northwestern the following academic year, single year visiting faculty, and other teaching faculty who will not be at Northwestern next academic year are not eligible to apply

 - Graduate students and non-teaching post-docs are not eligible to apply.